If you want to get your heart racing, rappelling down a 45m waterfall at Lwang Ghalel by Kakski in Nepal should do the trick! But how scary was it?

 I edged down to the first platform where I was attached to the long rope for the descend down the rock.
 I managed to make up some pace in this section but as you hit half way the power of the waterfall on your head was immense.
 I slipped a couple of times but got my footing back on the rock.
 You just have to keep going and keep your head straight.

 At the end, the guides pull on the rope so you are away from the waterfall, this was purely for the photo opportunity.
 As they loosened the rope and I went back towards the waterfall, I span around like I was in a washing machine, not once but twice.
 It was really hard to catch my breath and regain control against the sheer power of the waterfall.
 The guides pulled the rope hard again to bring me out of the waterfall.
 Once I had a moment to calm down, I dropped into the water pool at the bottom.
 I did it!

+It was terrifying to start with, the spinning round was worrying.
 Getting out of the water, my legs felt like jelly.
 Total adrenaline rush!
 Would I do it again?
 Yes, in a heartbeat!